himanshi4902/slot-booking/README.md

-Venue Page - 10 September
+Venue Page - added on 10 September